oslabs-beta/NimbleABApp/README.md

 * Backwards compatibility to older versions of NextJs (<13.0)
 * Github deploys from the UI
 * Support for Typescript projects
+* Ability to delete experiments
 * Validation improvements on our Front End (weights validation doesn't take place currently and is on the user)
 * Project validation (provide user feedback if their project isn't NextJs validated)

 Future facing
 * Adding file tree into the editor
 * CLI support for experiment maintenance
 * Verbose error handling on client
+* End to End Testing

 Contributions are appreciated and will be reviewed as fast as we are able.
 Merged contributions will be credited as authors.